 The Fund may use derivatives to seek to increase its investment return or for hedging purposes.
 The Fund is not required to use derivatives in seeking its investment objective or for hedging and might not do so.

-Options, futures, options on futures, options on indices, and forward contracts are some of the types of derivatives that the Fund may use.
-The

-Fund may also use other types of derivatives that are consistent with its investment strategies or for hedging purposes.
+Options, futures and forward contracts are some of the types of derivatives the Fund may use.
+The Fund may also use other types of derivatives that are consistent with its investment strategies or for hedging purposes.